PranjalAgni/photo-indexer/README.md

 2. **dlib installation fails**: Install CMake and ensure you have sufficient RAM
 3. **MinIO connection error**: Check if Docker container is running and ports are available
 4. **Memory issues**: Large photos may require more RAM; consider resizing images
+5. **API base64 errors**: Ensure images are properly base64 encoded with correct format

 ### Performance Tips

 - Use smaller image sizes for faster processing
 - Consider using GPU acceleration for CNN face detection
-- Batch process large photo collections
+- Batch process large photo collections using the standalone script
+- Monitor MinIO storage usage and clean up old files if needed

+### Debugging

+Use the debug endpoints to troubleshoot issues:
+- `GET /debug/minio` - Check MinIO connectivity
+- `GET /health` - Overall system health

 ## License